nextcloud/gallery/documentation/Album configuration.md

 # Album configuration
-It's possible to configure an album via a simple text file, using the [Yaml](https://en.wikipedia.org/wiki/YAML) markup.
+It's possible to configure an album via a simple text file, using the [Yaml](https://en.wikipedia.org/wiki/YAML) markup language.

 ## Features